roocs/xclim-testdata/README.md

 # xclim-testdata

-Testdata used by xclim subset module
+This repo contains the testdata used by the [xclim](https://github.com/Ouranosinc/xclim) library.